Skip to main content

 #

-Once we have the Gateway API CRDs available and enabled support for it in Cilium and Cert-manager we can finally start to create the resources we need to utilise it.
+Once we have the Gateway API CRDs available and enabled support for it in Cilium and cert-manager, we can start creating resources to take advantage of it.

 Infrastructure Provider